 Origin of the name

-The story of Valle Rosa is linked to the events of an ancient farmhouse with a tower situated in a hilly position respect to the Flaminia Road in Sustrico hamlet, about one and a half km from Spoleto coming from the Pass of the Somma (Terni).
+The story of Valle Rosais really a little piece of history of Spoleto.
+Valle Rosa’s history is linked to the events of an ancient farmhouse with a tower situated in a hilly position respect to the Flaminia Road in Sustrico hamlet, about one and a half km from Spoleto coming from the Pass of the Somma (Terni).
 The earliest historical record of this area is a provision of Municipal Statutes of Spoleto in 1296 which says that the hamlet of Sustrico is qualified in the group of official villas of Spoleto town.

 The tower, the farmhouse and the fresco

 In the oldest part of the house a remarkable fresco of ‘400 attracts the attention of visitors.
 It’s a typical devotional icon of refined Madonna with Child in her arms and is the work of an unknown but talented local painter of the Umbrian school.
 Fortunately there is its creation date but, lacking a roman number, the doubt is whether AD.
 1433 or A.D.
 1473!
 The tower is undoubtedly the distinctive architectural element, and certainly the fundamental element around which are subsequently arose the other portions of the building.
 It’s not excluded, given the amount and dominance on the major route of communication (Flaminia) at the gates of Spoleto, that it was born as a tower for military use of warning and control.
 Only later used as a dovecote.
 The dovecote is inspired in its architecture to the towers that rose in the various mansions of the town.
 These towers spread very much throughout the campaign because they were built by nobles and bourgeois families for the control and agricultural exploitation of their possessions.